Schedule your session with:

 Clinical hypnosis can help with addiction, anxiety, confidence, fears and phobias, physical and emotional healing, weight loss, smoking cessation, stress reduction, and more.

-Introspective Hypnosis, as taught by Antonio Sangio, is a powerful technique that helps with repatterning painful memories, deep forgiveness work, ancestral healing, physical and emotional healing, past life healing, and entity removal.
+Introspective Hypnosis, as taught by Antonio Sangio, is a powerful technique that helps with repatterning painful memories, deep forgiveness work, ancestral healing, physical and emotional healing, and past life healing.
 This form of hypnosis can be done in person or remotely via Zoom web conferencing.

 Quantum Healing Hypnosis Technique

 “QHHT” is the practice developed by the late Dolores Cannon.
 Christi is one of 30 Level 3 practitioners in the world.
 This form of healing works with the Higher Self, or the Subconscious, to discover past, concurrent, or even future lives that have a bearing on the client's current life.
 It also provides direct communication with the Subconscious, which can scan and heal the body and give the client direction to gain greater understanding, achieve goals, and answer long-held questions.
 QHHT is only conducted in person.